Cary Nelson

-Cary Nelson (1946), is an American professor emeritus of English and Jubilee Professor of Liberal Arts and Sciences at the University of Illinois at Urbana-Champaign.
+Cary Nelson (born 1946), is an American professor emeritus of English and Jubilee Professor of Liberal Arts and Sciences at the University of Illinois at Urbana-Champaign.
 He was president of the American Association of University Professors between 2006 and 2012.

 Education

-In 1967 Nelson graduated from Antioch College.
-In 1970, he received a Ph.D in English from the University of Rochester.
-His scholarship of the 1970s and 80s worked to expand the canon of modern American poetry.
+In 1967, Nelson graduated from Antioch College.
+In 1970, he received a Ph.D. in English from the University of Rochester.
+His scholarship of the 1970s and 1980s worked to expand the canon of modern American poetry.

 Career

 Since the 1990s he has increasingly focused on issues in higher education.
 In the words of Alan Wald, "With the appearance of Manifesto of a Tenured Radical in 1997.
 Nelson became an example of the committed scholar who conceived of the advance of his own career in the context of the amelioration of the rank-and-file of the academic community; more specifically, graduate students, part-time employees, and campus workers."